hhexme/hhexme.github.io/_posts/2020-07-31-htb-bashed.md

 ```

 ### Root
-User account **scriptmanager** does not have sudo privliges.
+Account **scriptmanager** does not have sudo privliges.
 We can run enumeration scripts to look for weeknesses but navigating through the filesystem, this conspicuous `/scripts` folder stand out too much.

 ![scripts_folder](/assets/img/sample/htb-bashed-scripts-folder.png)